Check what goes into your bins on your council website

 Find your council information

-Don’t know which council manages your area or what goes in your recycling bins?
 Regularly check your council’s waste and recycling advice so you know what goes where.
+You can also find out which council manages your area if you don't know.

 Bookmark the page

 Many council websites are mobile-friendly and some have an A to Z Guide to waste and recycling that tells you which bin to use for a whole range of items.
-Make it easy to find the correct, up to date information by bookmarking the page so it’s handy when you need it.
+Bookmark the page so it's easy to find the most up to date information.

 Items to keep out of your recycling